Bankruptcy Exemptions Attorney in Portland, Oregon

 Pending Settlements and Claims

-ORS sections 18.358 and 238.445 protect 100 percent of all Employee Retirement Income Security Act (ERISA)-qualified retirement plans and all federal and public pension benefits.
+ORS sections 18.358 and 238.445 and various sections of the federal code protect 100 percent of all Employee Retirement Income Security Act (ERISA)-qualified retirement plans and all federal and public pension benefits.
 A pending Social Security Disability award, however, should be discussed in detail before bankruptcy is filed.

 Please contact Michael D. O’Brien & Associates, P.C. to discuss Oregon bankruptcy exemptions and determine the timing of declaring bankruptcy given these things.